antondudakov/homebrew-meetings-notes/PRIVACY.md

 ## App Store Privacy Labels

-When Meetins Notes is available on the Mac App Store, it will display the following privacy labels:
+When Meetings Notes is available on the Mac App Store, it will display the following privacy labels:

 ### Data Not Collected

-The following data is **NOT collected** by Meetins Notes:
+The following data is **NOT collected** by Meetings Notes:
 - ✅ Contact Information (email, name, etc.)
 - ✅ Health & Fitness
 - ✅ Financial Information